MicrosoftDocs/Viva/Viva/insights/advanced/analyst/attribute-clones.md

 - Create a new attribute clone by navigating to the Organizational Data tab in the left-hand navigation panel and then selecting Data Quality.
 Here you can see all the attributes that you have available to you.
 You’ll now notice that there is a vertical ellipses next to your existing attributes.
 Select the ellipses and then select the option to Clone Attribute.

+>[!Note]
->[!Note]: The Organizational Data tab is not available if you have access to a partition and not the Global partition.
+> The Organizational Data tab is not available if you have access to a partition and not the Global partition.
 In this case, you must access the entry point via the query interface, explained in the next step.

 - Create a new Attribute Clone when creating a Person or Meeting query.
 In the final stage where you add attributes to your query, you can open up the fly-out panel.
 There, you will also see the ellipses.
 From that location, you can clone an attribute.
 - Create a clone of any attribute that your admin has uploaded.
 Since the clone is what is modified, there are never any modifications made to the admin-uploaded attributes.
 Those will continue to remain unchangeable by the analyst.